BrolfTeam/teqwa-frontend/README.md

 # 🕌 Teqwa Frontend

-React + Vite frontend for the Teqwa mesjid management platform.
+React + Vite with tailwindcss frontend for the Teqwa mesjid management platform.

 ## 🚀 Quick Start